 It was on this day in 1940 that the then Greek Prime Minister Metaxas said no (ohi!) to the Italians when they asked the Greeks to surrender to Nazi Germany.
 Whether you are of Greek heritage or not, it’s interesting to witness these celebrations.

 Schools and businesses close for the day and military parades take place in towns and cities across the country.
 In Athens, this often includes huge fly-over air shows, marching bands, and parade floats.
+Get to Syntagma Square before 10 am if you want to watch.

 In smaller towns and villages, flowers and wreaths are placed over military memorials.
 Greek flags are displayed proudly from windows, doors, and vehicles.